 On The Pulse Director, Laurence Woollard, was delighted to co-author the feature with Dr Rich Gorman, an interdisciplinary social scientist and qualitative researcher, who also lives with haemophilia.

-Laurence explains the purpose behind the article:
+Laurence explained the purpose behind the article:

 “We are living through extraordinary times as the coronavirus pandemic impacts hugely on people at home and abroad.
 This year’s World Haemophilia Day provides an important opportunity to show global solidarity with peers and gratitude for healthcare professionals, who continue to provide vital care and support to the bleeding disorders community in difficult circumstances.